Every year that we’ve gardened here in Interior Alaska, we’ve gained more knowledge about just how far you can push cold climate gardening.

 Based on our knowledge of what plants can tolerate, we will leave our plants outside at any opportunity we can get.
 For much of the month before last frost, most of our cold tolerant plants have been entirely outside unless conditions are not suitable.

-This does means we do a lot of shuffling of our plants during this time.
+This does mean we sometimes have to do a lot of shuffling of our plants indoors and outdoors during this time.

 It can’t be stressed enough how careful we are when doing this.
 We have hyper local meteorological information available to us.
 Through a weather station in our backyard, we know exactly what the temperatures is where we keep our plants.